Students with autism enjoy sensory-friendly ballet performance

 “Herod is in the Vista School,” says Hummelstown resident Ali Jaffrey.

-His son, 12-year-old Herod Jaffry, was one of the students who watched “Once Upon a Rhyme” at the Whitaker Center Friday, his first live show.
+Jaffrey’s son, 12-year-old Herod, was one of the students who watched “Once Upon a Rhyme” at Whitaker Center Friday, his first live show.

-“Having a sensory environment is definitely helping these kids be in places they cannot be usually,” said Ali Jaffry.
+“Having a sensory environment is definitely helping these kids be in places they cannot be usually,” Ali Jaffry saod.

 “Our students don’t often have an opportunity that is exclusive for them and also provide some of the accommodations that make an experience joyful,” said Devon Sprenkle, the director of development at the Vista School.